ordina-jworks/ordina-jworks.github.io/_posts/2017-10-04-Testing-angular-with-karma.md

 {% endhighlight %}

 Again we see that `findAll()` will return an Observable containing a list.
-Using this approach, you'll get an error when you forgot to define a function in the mock class.
+By using this approach, you'll get an error when you forgot to define a function in the mock class.
-This may solve our previous problem, but now we have another one.
+This may solve our previous problem, but now we have created another one.
 Karma allows us to assert whether a function was called using `toHaveBeenCalled` and `toHaveBeenCalledWith`.
-The problem is that we don't have any spies, so those functions can't be used.
+The problem here is that we don't have any spies, so those functions can't be used.
 We can again add spies like in the first approach, but you can imagine that this is a lot of work and will get quite messy.

 #### Jasmine spy objects